imarranz/data-science-workflow-management/README.md

     * **beautiful soup**: A popular library for parsing HTML and XML documents, making it easy to extract information from web pages.
     * **scrapy**: A powerful and flexible framework for web scraping and crawling, enabling you to extract structured data from websites efficiently.

+  * Web Application Development
+    * **streamlit**: A library for creating interactive web applications for data visualization and analysis.

   * Statistics and Data Analysis
     * **pingouin**: A statistical library with an emphasis on easy-to-use functions for various statistical tests, correlation analysis, ANOVA, linear regression, and more.
     * **statannot**: A library for adding statistical annotations to visualizations, allowing you to easily display statistical significance indicators on your plots.